jbx-protocol/juice-docs/docs/dev/extensions/juice-721-delegate/jbtiered721delegateprojectdeployer.md

 ### reconfigureFundingCyclesOf

-Reconfigures funding cycles for a project with a delegate attached.
+Reconfigures funding cycles for a project with an attached delegate.

-*Only a project's owner or a designated operator can configure its funding cycles.*
+*Only a project's owner or operator can configure its funding cycles.*

 ```solidity
 function reconfigureFundingCyclesOf(